NaturalRetreats/prd-nres-ec2-IaC/README.md

 - Key Pair Name for the EC2 instance
 - Subnet ID for the EC2 instance
 - VPC ID for the EC2 instance

+## Prerequisites for running the EC2 code.

+1. RDS code has to be successful.
+2. AMI Used in the code is ami-0339ce5ee4f5eb7fa.
+3. Paste the AMI ID to the variables.tf file - code block variable “ami”.
+4. Subnets should be available and created as part of the RDS code.
+5. A load balancer is created and available as a part of the RDS code.
+6. An SSH key pair should be available.
+Create an SSH key pair from the AWS console.
+The name of the key pair should be prd-ec2-key-pair.
+7. prd-nres-alb should be available.
+It is created as a part of the RDS code.
+8. A wildcard certificate request with domain name *.naturalretreats.com was generated via Amazon Certificate Manager (ACM).
+After the request is generated, add the CNAME record displayed on the screen to the Cloudflare public DNS zone for naturalretreats.com.
+After this step, validate the certificate status as ISSUED in the ACM.

 ## Usage